 Record The Song In Sections

-While some guitar videos you see on YouTube are one long take, most weren’t recorded that way.
+While some guitar videos you see on YouTube are one long take, many weren’t recorded that way.
 Most videos you see were recorded in sections and edited together to look like one seamless take.

 While some may say this is cheating and not a true performance, others recognize it’s a way to make the recording process easier.

 In some videos, you can clearly see from the camera angles that the video is a combination of different takes.
-Some camera angles are up-close to the fretboard, then when it cuts to a wide shot, you can’t see any camera set up.
+Some camera angles are up-close to the fretboard, then when it cuts to a wide shot, you can’t see any other cameras set up.
 It’s perfectly fine to combine different takes into one video if you do a good job in editing.

 By breaking the song down into sections and recording one section at a time, you will likely get through the song faster and end up with better results.